varabyte/kobweb/README.md

 yourself.

 To start a Kobweb server, execute the `kobwebStart -t` command, and to stop it later, use the `kobwebStop` command.
-The `-t` command (or, `--continuous`) tells Gradle to watch for file changes, which gives you live loading behavior.
+The `-t` argument (or, `--continuous`) tells Gradle to watch for file changes, which gives you live loading behavior.

 You can read all about [IntelliJ's Gradle integration here](https://www.jetbrains.com/help/idea/gradle.html), but in general, you should create two run configurations: one for `kobwebStart -t` and one for `kobwebStop`.
 To do this, start